ubernostrum/django-registration/docs/upgrade.rst

 Changes since 2.0
 -----------------

-Only one major change occurred between django-registration 2.0 and
-|version|: the addition in version 2.1 of the
-:class:`~registration.validators.ReservedNameValidator`, which is now used by default on :class:`~registration.forms.RegistrationForm` and its subclasses.
+One major change occurred between django-registration 2.0 and 2.1: the addition in version 2.1 of the :class:`~registration.validators.ReservedNameValidator`, which is now used by default on :class:`~registration.forms.RegistrationForm` and its subclasses.